kmwang123/cme211-notes/ExamReview2.md

   std::vector<int>::iterator iter;

-  // Set iterator to start of vector
-  // think of like a reference/pointer to a particular location to a vector iter = v.begin(); //points to start of vector
+  // Set iterator to start of vector iter = v.begin(); //points to start of vector

   // Advance iterator by two positions